 Maca is a plant that grows in the Andes.
 Its leaves and roots are edible and usually available as a dry powder.

-It’s known for its potential to increase sex drive and energy.
+It’s known for increase sex drive and energy.
 According to locals, the Incas took maca before they fought wars, says Manuel Villacorta, RD, author of Peruvian Power Foods and founder of Whole Body Reboot.

 4. Camu Camu